 You will have 30 points if you can show that your application is supported by a sponsor who is on the Tier 4 Register of Sponsors – click here to view the official list

-- In addition 10 points will be awarded if you can demonstrate that you have sufficient finances to fund your course and to cover your living expenses for the duration of your time in the UK.
+In addition, 10 points will be awarded if you can demonstrate that you have sufficient finances to fund your course and to cover your living expenses for the duration of your time in the UK.

-At Whiterose Blackmans Solicitors our expert immigration solicitors will advise you on which of the Tier 4 visas will be the most suitable for you or your dependents and the supporting documents you will need to provide in order to make the application.
-We have a wealth of experience in preparing and in submitting applications for student visas and we can help make sure the start to your course is as smooth as possible.
+At Whiterose Blackmans Solicitors, our expert immigration solicitors will advise you on which of the Tier 4 visas will be the most suitable for you or your dependents and the supporting documents you will need to provide in order to make the application.
+We have a wealth of experience in preparing and submitting applications for student visas and we can help make sure the start to your course is as smooth as possible.

-If you are travelling to the UK & are aged sixteen and over and you intend to be in the UK for longer than 6 months, you will need to apply for a Student visa.
+If you are travelling to the UK & are aged sixteen or over and you intend to be in the UK for longer than 6 months, you will need to apply for a Student visa.

 Dependents relating to a Visa Applications

-If you are studying in the UK on a Tier 4 (Student) visa you will be able to bring your dependents to live with you in the UK for the duration of your course.
+If you are studying in the UK on a Tier 4 (Student) visa, you will be able to bring your dependents to live with you in the UK for the duration of your course.
 You will have to demonstrate that you can support them financially without relying on any state benefits.
 We are here to help and you can contact us for a free initial discussion and we will be able to give you a fixed cost quote.

 If you need to come to the UK to prepare or complete the application process for your course (for example, coming to be interviewed) then you can apply for a Prospective Student visa.
-Afterwards you can switch this to either a Tier 4 (General) or Tier 4 (Child) visa once you have secured your course and your sponsor.
+Afterwards, you can switch this to either a Tier 4 (General) or Tier 4 (Child) visa once you have secured your course and your sponsor.

-You need to include your dependents in your application if they’re on your current visa (includes children who have turned 18 during your stay)
+You need to include your dependents in your application if they’re on your current visa (includes children who have turned 18 during your stay).

 Read the official Tier 4 guidance here.
 You can apply for an extension of a student visa within 6 months of receiving a confirmation of acceptance for studies (CAS) and/or before your current visa expires (but no more than 3 months before it expires).
 You can remain in the UK until you get your visa decision.

-That suitable arrangements have been made for the child to be looked after by a responsible adult whilst they are in the UK
+That suitable arrangements have been made for the child to be looked after by a responsible adult whilst they are in the UK.

-That they have a parent or guardian in their home country
+That they have a parent or guardian in their home country.

-If the child is aged between four and fifteen they must be coming to the UK to attend an independent fee-paying school
+If the child is aged between four and fifteen, they must be coming to the UK to attend an independent fee-paying school.

 That the course they are intending to study is not longer than 6 months.
-They may be able to stay in the UK for up to 12 months when they are accompanying an academic visitor
+They may be able to stay in the UK for up to 12 months when they are accompanying an academic visitor.

-Arrangements have been made for them to be looked after by a responsible adult whilst they are in the UK
+Arrangements have been made for them to be looked after by a responsible adult whilst they are in the UK.

-They have a parent or guardian in their home country
+They have a parent or guardian in their home country.